xuankimtran/docs-1/pages/katalon-analytics/docs/ka-integration-jira.md

 4. Select one Test Run by click to the ID

-5. Under Jira Issue section, click the Create button
+5. Under the Jira Issue section, click the Create button

 ![](https://github.com/katalon-studio/docs-images/blob/master/katalon-analytics/docs/jira-ka-configure/ka-create-jira-issue.JPG)